 When you think about the different births, a C-section is in a much more sterile environment – since they mainly take place in an operating room.
-The baby doesn’t go down the birth canal and isn’t exposed to all the good bacteria when he or she is surgically removed from the mother.
+The baby doesn’t go down the birth canal and isn’t exposed to all the good bacteria when he or she is surgically removed.

 Mama, don’t read this the wrong way.
-YOU are an amazing, life-giving, loving, nurturing, goddess of a mother – no matter how you gave birth.
+YOU are an amazing, life-giving, loving, nurturing, goddess – no matter how you gave birth.
 Don’t let anyone tell you differently!

 Just like a baby’s belly is important for their digestion, their immune system is critical to their health.
 Let’s take a look at how the immune system changes in C-section babies.

 How Your Baby’s Gut Plays an Important Role in Their Immune System

 If you ended up needing a C-section now you know your baby has different bacteria in their gut.
 Their gut also plays a role in their immune system.
 The immune system is complex and helps our bodies fight off infections, viruses, and environmental hazards.
 Data shows that babies born by C-section have increased risks of certain health issues, related to the immune system.

 Babies born by C-section have an increased risk of:

 One thought on why this occurs is that the baby experiences different stress levels with the different types of birth.
 Not only is the baby missing out on parent's good bacteria coming out naturally, but the stress levels of a C-section can affect the baby.

 During a vaginal delivery, contractions and fetal responses cause an increase in cortisol which signals for the immune system to mature.